Gfcello/IMOfficeBot/README.md

 https://github.com/ros-navigation/navigation2

-A setup process will be made later
+A setup process will be made later.

+Lidar library -> Publishes to /scan, has other options as services

+slam_toolbox -> listens to /scan and /tf and publishes /map, can save and load maps

+nav2 -> listens to /tf (map -> odom), /scan, and /map to do navigation and obstacle avoidance

+This Repo -> Broadcasts /tf, reads IMU, odometry, listens to nav and controls motors

 # Packages in this Repo
 ## Core